Sendouc/sendou.ink/README.md

 3. Run `npm run compile` to compile translation files.
 4. Run `npm run dev` to start the development server at http://localhost:3000/.
 (To stop the server at any time, type `Ctrl+C`.)

-If you do not intend to perform any additional setup steps, you will also need to create an empty list of patrons in `utils/data/patrons.json`:

 ```
 []
 ```